Changissnz/nu_merchant_principal/README.md

 ![image info](./images/ppp_two.PNG)

-**PPP2:** An abstraction of typical artificial neural networks.
+**PPP2:** An abstraction of typical artificial neural networks, albeit with more "humanistic" labeling.
+There is the input, and
-There is the input, and $n$ layers of interpretative perception after the initial perception step $P_0$.
+$n$ layers of interpretative perception after the initial perception step $P_0$.
 Information from $P_?$ layers are routed to a blackbox judgment function $F_j$ and then, there is judgment.